iokarkan/blogfolio/_posts/2023-04-27-script-configurator.md

 Importantly, it distinguishes between configuration files and \--key=value arguments.
 Thus, it's easier to manage and override configurations.
 There's no need to define every argument explicitly like in argparse or a configuration dictionary/class.
 The key feature of this configuration, in my opinion, is that it combines multi-level modularity in the parameters declared (script-level < config-level < command-level).
 It allows for easy overriding of variables through command-line arguments or configuration files, providing un-cluttered distributed flexibility.

-Much like having an imported `Config` python Class, we achive less clutter in the main file, making it easier to understand and maintain.
+Much like having an imported `Config` python Class, we achieve less clutter in the main file, making it easier to understand and maintain.
 The added benefit is that one does not instead have to prepend the `config` instance name before calling an attribute, let alone defining new attributes in the first place.
 You can override any global variable already defined before the `exec` line.

 Here's a side-by-side comparison of the three: